CAMixerSR: Only Details Need More "Attention"

 \section{Related Work}

 \textbf{Accelerating framework for SR}.
-As the complexity continuously enlarged for better restoration quality, the practical application for SR models becomes harder, especially for 2K-8K SR. Recent researches~\cite{ClassSR,PathRestore,ARM} tackled this problem from a different perspective.
-Instead of designing a lightweight model, they use content-aware routing to dynamically send cropped patches to models with different complexities.
+As the complexity continuously enlarged for better restoration quality, the practical application for SR models becomes harder, especially for 2K-8K SR. Recent research~\cite {ClassSR,PathRestore,ARM} tackled this problem from a different perspective.
+Instead of designing a lightweight model, they use content-aware routing to send cropped patches to models with different complexities dynamically.
 ClassSR~\cite{ClassSR} leveraged a 3-class classifier to determine the sub-image calculated by complex/medium/simple networks, which saves 50\% calculations for RCAN~\cite{RCAN} on 8K datasets.
-PathRestore~\cite{PathRestore} learns to select feature path to adapt FLOPs according to context.
+PathRestore~\cite{PathRestore} learned to select feature paths to adapt FLOPs according to context.

 \textbf{Lightweight SR}.
 Since the first work, SRCNN~\cite{SRCNN} using convolutional neural network (ConvNet) in the super-resolution task, numerous strategies~\cite{SRCNN,IMDN,RFDN,DDistillSR} to reduce the complexity have been proposed for a more lightweight inference.
 The early DRCN~\cite{DRCN} and DRRN~\cite{DRRN} tried to decrease parameters by using recurrent blocks but suffered intensive computations.
 To alleviate the drawback, IDN~\cite{IDN} and IMDN~\cite{IMDN} adopted efficient information fusion structure to reduce both parameters and calculations.
 The latter ConvNet, \eg, EFDN~\cite{EFDN} and RLFN~\cite{RLFN} further simplified the information distillation procedure and introduced reparameterization to obtain real-time inference on mobile devices.
 With the recently rapid development of transformers, varied powerful token mixers, \eg, self-attention~\cite{SwinFIR,ELAN} and large kernel convolution~\cite{VapSR,MAN}, are introduced to lightweight SR. For example, SwinIR~\cite{SwinIR} utilized window-based SA, and MAN~\cite{MAN} employed large-kernel convolution, both of which achieved SOTA performance.
 Although these neural operators are capable of capturing long-range correlations, they cost massive calculations.
 To this end, this paper integrates the content-aware routing to token mixer design that adopts complex operators for informative areas but simple operators for plain areas.